danielcuthbert/home-assistant/inomhus-iaq/readme.md

     sample_rate: ulp
 ```

-###IAQ Accuracy and Calibration
+### IAQ Accuracy and Calibration

 The BSEC algorithm automatically gathers data in order to calibrate the IAQ measurements.
 The IAQ Accuracy sensor will give one of the following values:

-* Stabilizing: The device has just started, and the sensor is stabilizing (this typically lasts 5 minutes)
+* Stabilizing: The device has just started, and the sensor is stabilizing (this typically lasts 5 minutes).
+This is reflected as a 0
 * Uncertain: The background history of BSEC is uncertain.
 This typically means the gas sensor data was too stable for BSEC to clearly define its reference.
+This is reflected as a 1
 * Calibrating: BSEC found new calibration data and is currently calibrating.
+This is reflected as a 2
 * Calibrated: BSEC calibrated successfully.
+This is reflected as a 3

 Every state_save_interval, or as soon thereafter as full calibration is reached, the current algorithm state is saved to flash so that the process does not have to start from zero on device restart.